How to set up a custom domain

 Enter your domain name

-In your Castos dashboard navigate to the menu in the top right and select My Account.
-From there choose the "Podcast Settings" tab to display the settings of your podcast(s).
+In your Castos dashboard navigate to the Podcast menu item from the top navigation bar.
+From there choose the "Podcast Settings" to display the settings of your podcast.

 Here you'll just need to enter the domain name you want to use.
 The format for this is just the "mysite.com" (with the 'mysite.com' part replaced by whatever your domain name is, like podcasthackers.com in the example above).

-Once you're done with this click the "Update Podcast Info" button below and you're all done.
+Once you're done with this click the "Save Podcast Details" button below and you're all done.

 Updating DNS records with your domain registrar

 Now that we've told Castos that we want to use a custom domain for our Castos created podcast website and we've entered that domain name we need to tell our domain registrar (the place where you bought this awesome domain) where to point the domain.

 We do this through DNS records.

 DNS tells domain registrars information about where our browsers can look to find information about the domain...you can think of them kind of like someone directing traffic...they tell the internet where to go for your domain.